Cardinal characteristic of the continuum: Examples

-As is standard in set theory, we denote by $\omega$ the least infinite ordinal, which has cardinality $\aleph_0$; it may be identified with the set of all natural numbers.
+As is standard in set theory, we denote by $\omega$ the least infinite ordinal, which has cardinality $\aleph_0$; it may be identified with the set of natural numbers.

 A number of cardinal characteristics naturally arise as cardinal invariants for ideals which are closely connected with the structure of the reals, such as the ideal of Lebesgue null sets and the ideal of meagre sets.